Heart Attack Misdiagnosis Attorney

 If you believe that you or a loved one has suffered because of a missed heart attack diagnosis, talk with one of our trusted malpractice lawyers about your situation.
 If you speak directly to an insurance company adjuster or attorney, or to an attorney representing a doctor or hospital, you may unknowingly make statements that could severely limit your ability to obtain compensation for your injuries.
 It is of the utmost importance that you obtain competent medical malpractice legal representation if you or a loved one received a heart attack misdiagnosis.

-At Berkowitz Hanna, our malpractice lawyers can help you with our experienced, dedicated, and compassionate legal representation.
+At Berkowitz Hanna, our malpractice lawyers in CT can help you with our experienced, dedicated, and compassionate legal representation.
 We have represented many individuals, as well as families of individuals who have suffered from medical mistakes.

 Other Practice Areas We Handle